-HOME RUN LIMITS: (any untouched ball which travels over the fence, over fair territory)
+HOME RUN LIMITS: (any ball clearly over the fence in fair territory, regardless of being touched or deflected) a.

-a.
 Five (5) and one up

-NOTE !: The one up rule is in effect only after both teams have reached their home run limit.
+NOTE I: The one up rule is in effect only after both teams have reached their home run limit.

-Onceboth teams have reached their home run limit, either team may hit an additional home run, however, no team may ever go more than one home run up on the other team.
+Once both teams have reached their home run limit, either team may hit an additional home run, however, no team may ever go more than one home run up on the other team.
 Any additional home runs above the one up will be scored an out.